 About Kristi

-I first learned to oil paint as a child in the basement of my Ukrainian grandmother’s home in Saskatchewan.
+I first learned to work with oil paints as a child under the guidance of my Baba.
 She was a skilled artist, and being close to her shaped how I see and interpret the world.
-From an early age, I developed a painterly intuition, and most importantly, a lasting love for traditional painting.
+From an early age, I developed a painterly intuition, and most importantly, a lasting love for this kind of work.

-I grew up in Vancouver, BC, and as a young adult, I studied design while also exploring a variety of creative paths.
-This took me to London, Los Angeles, and New York, each place shaping my perspective in different ways.
+I grew up in Vancouver, and as a young adult, I studied design while also exploring a variety of creative paths.
+This took me to London, Los Angeles, New York and Montreal.
 When my daughter was born in 2023, I took a step back from my previous work and returned to painting, drawing on my design background to inform my artistic practice.
+In 2025, we returned back home, to British Columbia.

 Becoming a “self-taught” painter has been a dedicated pursuit in the understanding of representational and observational painting.
-I draw from traditional methods, studying painters like Charles Reid, Sir William Russel Flint, and Emily Carr, while also incorporating contemporary techniques and subject matter.
+I draw from traditional methods, studying painters like Charles Reid, Berthe Morisot, and Emily Carr, while also incorporating contemporary techniques and subject matter.

 I currently reside on Salt Spring Island, BC with my husband and daughter.